vtexdocs/help-center-content/docs/known-issues/en/it-is-not-possible-to-create-a-promotion-with-end-date-from-the-year-2100-onwards.md

 ---
-title: It is not possible to create a promotion with end date from the year 2100 onwards
+title: 'It is not possible to create a promotion with end date from the year 2100 onwards'
 id: hYQQFkOsEMqmg5DMzBAhM
 status: DRAFT
 createdAt: 2023-05-29T21:43:04.471Z